SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Noncooperative games and best-response dynamics

-This convergence result stems from fixed-point theory, where the BRD algorithm is interpreted as belonging to the class of averaged (or Mann-Krasnosel`skii) iteration methods \cite{Ryu2016, Ryu2022}.
-For non-generalised quadratic problems, we show in Section \ref{sec: BRD_via_SLS_Method} that the best-response mapping $BR$ is non-expansive under specific conditions on $L^1, \ldots, L^{N_P}$ .
-Importantly, if the best-response mapping is a contraction, then the BRD converge geometrically to a GNE solution $s^* \in \Omega_{\mathcal{G}}$, which is unique.
+This convergence result stems from fixed-point theory, where the BRD algorithm is interpreted as belonging to the class of averaged (or Krasnosel`skii-Mann) iteration methods (see \cite{Ryu2022} for a formal proof).
+Moreover, if the best-response mapping $BR$ is a contraction then so is $T$ and the BRD must converge geometrically to a GNE $s^{\star} \in \Omega_{\mathcal{G}}$, which is unique \cite{Ryu2022}: